Member Action Alert!

 Federal Websites

-There are many federal agencies involved in the employment of foreign workers in the fresh produce industry.
+There are many federal agencies involved in the employment of foreign workers in the fresh produce and floral industry.
 This is particularly true for users of the H-2A and H-2B visa programs where multiple agencies work together to manage the programs.
-Learn more about relevant agencies that play a role in the development, implementation and oversight of regulations impacting our members in this space:
+Learn more about relevant agencies that play a role in the development, implementation and oversight of regulations impacting our members: